boxyhq/jackson/README.md

 Now that we have our database running we can start the development server.
 But before we do, we need a way to log into the admin portal.

-To log in to the admin portal we either need some [configure magic links](https://boxyhq.com/docs/admin-portal/overview#1-magic-links), or [enable username and password](https://boxyhq.com/docs/admin-portal/overview#2-email-and-password) login.
+To log in to the admin portal we either need to [configure magic links](https://boxyhq.com/docs/admin-portal/overview#1-magic-links), or [enable username and password](https://boxyhq.com/docs/admin-portal/overview#2-email-and-password) login.
 The easiest one, and the one we will use, is to enable username and password login.

 In your `.env` find the `NEXTAUTH_ADMIN_CREDENTIALS` environment variable.
 We need to provide an `email:password` combination that we can then use to log in to the admin portal.
 For example: